 “No matter how long that strike lasts… it really is going to put a lot of pressure on the Boeing leadership”, says Merluzeau.
 “If there is a strike… it sends the wrong signal to the [airline] customer base.”

-Holden is working to secure 40% wage gains over three years for union members, plus increased retirement-plan contributions from Boeing and changes to healthcare plans that would reduce workers’ expenses.
-The union also seeks assurances from Boeing to build its next new aircraft in the Pacific Northwest, rather than at a lower-cost site elsewhere.
+Holden is working to secure 40% wage increases over three years for union members, plus increased retirement-plan contributions from Boeing and changes to healthcare plans that would reduce workers’ expenses.
+The union also seeks assurances from Boeing that it will build its next new aircraft in the Pacific Northwest, rather than at a lower-cost site elsewhere.

 “Our members have been stagnated on wages for a long time,” Holden says, adding that the union twice – in 2011 and 2014 – agreed to mid-contract extensions under threats by Boeing to move production outside the Puget Sound region.